‘A Nordic composer par excellence’

 His music has also been featured at international festivals including the London Proms, Edinburgh, Aldeburgh, City of London, Canterbury, Perth, Aberdeen’s ‘Sound’ Festival and St Magnus (Orkney).
 Most of his works have also been heard on BBC Radio 3, Classic FM, BBC TV and Channel 4.

-McLeod’s compositions cover most musical genres – orchestral (including concertos for piano, percussion, clarinet, guitar and three symphonic song-cycles), choral works, church music, songs, instrumental and chamber music as well as scores for film and TV.
+McLeod’s compositions cover most musical genres – orchestral (including concertos for piano, percussion, clarinet, guitar, viola and three symphonic song-cycles), choral works, church music, songs, instrumental and chamber music as well as scores for film and TV.
 Described by The Scotsman as ‘a major force in contemporary Scottish music’, McLeod is the subject of a new article by Francis Morris in the latest Grove Dictionary of Music and Musicians.